daattali/beautiful-jekyll/_posts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **Hyperion** : [Website](https://hyperion-project.org/wiki/Main)

 Hyperion is an open source _Ambilight implementation_ under MIT license.
 It is the software that controls the LEDs according to the colors detected with a clever algorithm.
-There are other similar projects such as Boblight but I chose Hyperion as it seems to be the most common.
+There are other similar projects such as Boblight but I chose Hyperion as it seems to be the best.

 - **Lightberry** : [Website](http://lightberry.eu/)